Erik Peterson: The Success of Leaders and Organizations

 Extensive Bona Fides.
 Peterson currently serves on the Board of A.T.
 Kearney’s recently established Energy Transition Institute, a non-profit group with the mandate of providing decision-makers with strategic recommendations based on objective research combining deep technology expertise with business acumen and foresight.
 He has also served on several advisory boards and judging panels, including the Center for Global Business Studies at Pennsylvania State University, the Center for the Study of the Presidency and Congress, and the Gerald R. Ford Foundation prize in national security reporting.
 In past years, Peterson was a fellow of the World Economic Forum and a member of the Forum’s Global Risk Network.
 Peterson received his MBA from the Wharton School at the University of Pennsylvania, his MA from the Johns Hopkins University School of Advanced International Studies (SAIS), and his BA from Colby College.
 He holds the Certificate of Eastern European Studies from the University of Fribourg (Switzerland) and the Certificate in International Legal Studies from The Hague Academy of International Law (The Netherlands).
 Most recently, he received a certificate in scenario-based planning from the Said School at Oxford University.

-VIRTUAL OFFERING: COVID-19: Key Inflection Point for Business.
-Amid the pandemic, we’ve already witnessed staggering second-order consequences like stressed public health systems, dramatically curtailed economic activity, oil production wars, and plummeting financial markets are just a few of the staggering second-order consequences.
-The COVID-19 challenge is now moving into a new phase in which governments worldwide are engaging in a range of economic policies designed to breathe life back into their economies.
+Key Inflection Points for Business in the Modern World.
+Recently, we’ve witnessed staggering second-order consequences like stressed public health systems, dramatically curtailed economic activity, oil production wars, and plummeting financial markets are just a few of the staggering second-order consequences.
+Governments worldwide are moving into a new phase in which they are engaging in a range of economic policies designed to breathe life back into their economies.
 How well they will be able to jumpstart economic activity remains to be seen, and the various projections of recession are looming large.
 What is clear is that fiscal and monetary policies are significantly more limited in their effect than in earlier times of sharp economic downturns.

 Anticipating the Coming Transformation in Production.
 Here’s the bottom line: Five key exponential technologies underpinning production (AI, IoT, robotics, 3D printing and augmented reality) and two closely-related tech takeoff areas (nano and bio) are changing the very nature of production.
 Together, they are revolutionizing the fundamental nature of business in the Fourth Industrial Revolution.
 Erik Peterson takes expert audiences through the specifics of how tech is transforming every stage of the global value chain—and what strategies industries and companies must do—and are doing—to pre-position themselves for the sweeping changes ahead.
 He weaves together insight from his extensive experience with business leaders worldwide, as well as his work with the World Economic Forum on the future of production, to offer practical and timely recommendations.